Orientation Professionals Institute

 October 18 – 20, 2019 | Houston, TX

 The 2019 Orientation Professionals Institute (OPI) takes place at the 2019 NODA Annual Conference in Houston, Texas.
 OPI programming will take place over three days, October 18-20, 2019.
-You can register for OPI by selecting the option on the second page of the Annual Conference Registration form.
 You do not need to attend the conference in order to attend OPI.
-If this is the case, you must select that you will not be attending the Annual Conference when you complete the registration form.
+Registration for OPI 2019 is closed.

 Who We Serve

 The Institute is designed to serve new full-time professional staff who are responsible for orientation programming and possess less than 4 years of total professional experience.
 The Institute is not open to graduate or undergraduate students.
 We recognize that many professionals have significant professional experience in higher education and may have recently become responsible for orientation programs on their campus, but our primary goal is to serve emerging professionals in the field.

 "I attended OPI and had an incredible experience!
 As a new professional, I felt more assured in what I was doing well and discovered areas of my position with opportunities for realistic growth."

 "The OPI experience was wonderful.
 Being able to meet and interact with people who are in a similar place as I am in the field was extremely helpful and rewarding."

 The curriculum for the Orientation Professionals Institute (OPI) was developed and is currently guided by the standards set forth by the Council for the Advancement of Standards in Higher Education (CAS).
 The curriculum serves as a roadmap for professionals new to the field of orientation, transition, and